-Therefore they require a topcoat of some kind to seal them and upgrade their finish to a more matte or satin appearance.
+Why is that?
+Well, chalk and milk paint are flat-finish, porous paints.
+So they require a topcoat of some kind to seal them and upgrade their finish to a more matte or satin appearance.

-Ultimately, the reason furniture wax is sold as the topcoat of choice for wax and milk paints is that, unlike poly, it will settle down into the porous paint finish and cure up over time.
+Ultimately, the reason furniture wax is sold as the topcoat of choice for chalk and milk paints is that, unlike poly, it will settle down into the porous paint finish and cure up over time.